Cubs vs. Reds Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- Justin Steele (11-3) will take to the mound for the Cubs and make his 20th start of the season.
+- The Cubs will hand the ball to Drew Smyly (8-7) for his 20th start of the season.

-- Steele has seven starts in a row of five innings or more.
+- He has started 19 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in five of them.

+- In 19 starts this season, Smyly has lasted five or more innings 13 times, with an average of 5.1 innings per appearance.

-- He has finished five appearances without allowing an earned run in 19 chances this season.
+- In 21 appearances this season, he has finished two without allowing an earned run.

 |Opponent